 collector who is glad to have it.
 If you are still troubled by this, check

 my want list to see if your plate is one I would intend to keep.
 I do sincerely

 appreciate all free license plates; however, I'd probably rather not have a plate that comes with strings

 - Q: I have an old license plate, or a group of plates, that I'd like to sell.
 Do you have any suggestions

 about how I could do this?

 - A: If you want to sell your plate yourself, your best bet is probably to

 list it on eBay.
 Using eBay will ensure the widest

-possible audience, and will maximize the chances that you will get the true market price for your item.
+possible audience, and using the auction format will maximize the chances that you will get the true market price

 collectibles.
 Of course, the dealer will guess at the retail price he might get, subtract the profit he